LehlohonoloKhoathane/Student_Dashboard/README.md

-Make sure you have power BI and NySql on your computer in order to run this dashboard
+Make sure you have power BI and MySql on your computer in order to run this dashboard